nardev/hepek-iot/README.md

 Other than that, it should work out of box. (except IR/RC functionalities which are not placed here yet, i need some more testing...)

+## Instructions:

+Only for now it is dumb as it can be.
+Check src/main.cpp to see what mqtt topics and payloads you need to send to:
+* reset ESP
+* Start Config Portal on demand
+* Turn on neopixel light etc...

+The device is subscribed to a root topic and than according to a subtopics (which are predefined )

 ## Some Images:

 ### The device